-Chapter I - General provisions
+I - General provisions

-Article 6 - Disciplinary measures
+Article 6 Disciplinary measures

 - The following disciplinary measures may be imposed on member associations and clubs:

-- a) warning;
+- a. warning;

-- b) reprimand;
+- b. reprimand;

-- c) fine;
+- c. fine;

+- d. ban from selling tickets to supporters for away matches;

-- d) annulment of the result of a match;
+- e. annulment of the result of a match;

-- e) order that a match be replayed;
+- f. order that a match be replayed;

-- f) deduction of points (for the current and/or a future competition);
+- g. deduction of points (for the current and/or a future competition);

-- g) order that a match be forfeited;
+- h. order that a match be forfeited;

-- h) playing of a match behind closed doors;
+- i. playing of a match behind closed doors;

-- i) full or partial stadium closure;
+- j. full or partial stadium closure;

-- j) playing of a match in a third country;
+- k. playing of a match in a third country;

-- k) withholding of revenues from a UEFA competition;
+- I. withholding of revenues from a UEFA competition;

-- I) prohibition on registering new players in UEFA competitions;
+- m. prohibition on registering new players in UEFA competitions;

-- m) restriction on the number of players that a club may register for participation in UEFA competitions;
+- n. restriction on the number of players that a club may register for participation in UEFA competitions;

-- n) disqualification from competitions in progress and/or exclusion from future competitions;
+- o. disqualification from competitions in progress and/or exclusion from future competitions;

-- o) withdrawal of a title or award;
+- p. withdrawal of a title or award;

-- p) withdrawal of a licence;
+- q. withdrawal of a licence;

-- q) community football service.
+- r. community football service.

 - The following disciplinary measures may be imposed on individuals:

-- a) warning;
+- a. warning;

-- b) reprimand;
+- b. reprimand;

-- c) fine;
+- c. fine;

-- d) suspension for a specified number of matches or for a specified or unspecified period;

-- e) suspension from carrying out a function for a specified number of matches or for a specified or unspecified period;
+- d. suspension for a specified number of matches or for a specified or unspecified period;

-- f) ban on all football-related activities:

-- q) withdrawal of a title or award:

-- h) community football service.

-- Fines must not be less than €100 or more than €1,000,000.
-In the case of individuals, a fine may not exceed €100,000. - 4 The above-mentioned disciplinary measures may be combined.
+- e. suspension from carrying out a function for a specified number of matches or for a specified or unspecified period; - f. ban on all football-related activities; - g. withdrawal of a title or award; - h. community football service. - Fines must not be less than €100 or more than €1,000,000.
+In the case of individuals, a fine may not exceed €100,000. - The above-mentioned disciplinary measures may be combined. - Annex A contains a list of standard disciplinary measures which may be taken into consideration by the relevant disciplinary body when rendering its decision.

-Article 7 - Directives
+Article 7 Directives